desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 ### DeductFeeDecorator

-Currently, the `x/auth` module provides a `DeductFeeDecorator` that deducts the fees of a transaction.
+Currently, the `x/auth` module provides a `DeductFeeDecorator` that deducts the fees of a transaction from the signer/feepayer.
 We will build a new subspace-specific `DeductFeeDecorator` based on the existing one that acts as follows:

 1. check if all the messages in the transaction are messages related to the same subspace;
 2. perform the following operation: